-The poster (see below) is posted throughout campus.
+Posters containing information in Figure 6 are posted throughout campus.
 In GCC orientations for new employees and students, held before the spring and fall semesters of each year, the Title IX Coordinator educates the campus community about common responsibilities to maintain an environment where the above forms of sexual misconduct do not occur.